 End the day with a fantastic view of the sunset while you ride the ferry back to Brisbane.

-One of the best outdoor experiences located near Brisbane for backpackers, this full-day tour allows you to explore the diverse rainforests of Springbrook and Tamborine national parks.
+One of the best outdoor attractions for travellers and backpackers in Brisbane, this full-day tour allows you to explore the diverse rainforests of Springbrook and Tamborine national parks.

 Admire beautiful waterfalls set in a natural forest, take a walk amongst the paths and admire towering rainforest trees as well as unique sites like the natural waterfall cave bridge.

 This tour will provide you with a knowledgeable guide who will teach you about the famous glow worm caves at Cedar Creek, where you can watch thousands of these fascinating creatures in their natural habitat.